theodoretripp/air-stable/myreadme.md

 [x] 2/23 User may add a supported restriction to a restaurant - this is where I was tring to go on my own yesterday.
          Once I finish the example then I can remove the user ability to add unattached request Getting const error from Class Stall in models.rb.
-I think I need to rename the Rental_Request without the underscore to RentalRequest.
+I think I need to rename the RentalRequest without the underscore to RentalRequest.
-         I should be able to change any occurence of rental_request to rentalrequest because it's never been anything but a style choice - the underscore in the name isn't like a datamapper type underscore [x]  yes this worked - NameError resolved. found other typo also.
+         I should be able to change any occurence of RentalRequest to rentalrequest because it's never been anything but a style choice - the underscore in the name isn't like a datamapper type underscore [x]  yes this worked - NameError resolved. found other typo also.